MatinAbedini/CLnotess/README.md

 10. Run Project: ```python manage.py runserver```
 11. Open your browser and navigate to: ```127.0.0.1:8000```

-# Commands:
+# Commands ⌨️ :

 1. Add default lessons: ```python manage.py add_lessons``` (They are in persian)
 2. Create superuser: ```python manage.py createsuperuser```
 3. run the project: ```python manage.py runserver```

-## Find a bug ?
+## Find a bug 🐞 ?
-If you found an issue or would like to submit improvements to this project, please make an issue using Issues tab.
-If you want to submit a Pull Request Fix, make sure you create an issue in Issues tab.
+If you found some issues in CLnotess, before submitting it in **[issue page](https://github.com/MatinAbedini/CLnotess/issues)**, make sure that its not created in the past (Check open and closed issues), also before submitting a PR fix for a bug, make sure you have created an issue for that bug.